strigo/wryte/README.md

 NOTE: WIP!
 Consider some of the features below as experimental.
+NOTE: Performance is literally on the bottom of my priorities right now.
+I haven't tested how performant wryte is, and will only do so when I feel I've covered basic functionality.

-Wryte aims to provide a simple API for logging in Python for both human readable and JSON based messages.
+Wryte aims to provide a simple API for logging in Python for both human readable and JSON messages.

 The main premise is that a standard CLI application logs to the console, while a server side app will probably want to log some human readable messages to syslog/console while logging JSON strings containing the same information with some additional contextual information over the wire (to a log aggregation service e.g. ELK/Graylog2)